fromage-fraser/dd-gui/README.md

 `ddmap cleanup` once the profile responds only if an older build left the package active.
 Close and restart Mudlet, and then load DD_GUI again.
 DD_GUI also guards its own persistent `dragons_domain_mapper.dat` load so repeated `bootstrap()` calls do not parse the native map repeatedly in one session.
+The custom-media manifest scan is also deliberately incremental, so a large cached content directory should not create a long synchronous CPU spike during login.
 If Mudlet cannot respond long enough to run the command, make a backup of the profile's `map\autosave.dat`, rename that file, restart Mudlet, and let DD_GUI rebuild from its own persistent map; the generic file is not used by DD_GUI.